akvallapuram/mukham/README.md

     python -m mukham -i/--input path/to/input_image -o/--ouput path/to/output_largest_face -c/--conf confidence_threshold
 ```

 the `input` argument is required.
-The `confidence`  is optional, otherwise must be a floating point number with default value of `0.8`.
+The `-c/--conf`  is optional, otherwise must be a floating point number between 0 and 1 with default value of `0.8`.

 #### Code
 ```